chepeniv/PR-T3/05-Intro_to_HIRED/README.md

 ## Purpose

+gain practical experience navigating, accessing, and building a professional network. we aim to enhance student's employability and to prepare them for a successful transition into the workforce

 ## Description

+explore the various features of the HIRE website system, and learn to effectively utilize it. here we'll create a professional profile, search for relevant job opportunities, tailor resumes to specific positions, and leverage networking tools to connect with potential employers and alumni

 ## Format

 ### Navigation

+navigate the various features, create a profile, explore job postings, and utilize tools for resume and interview preparation

 ### Custom Resumes and Cover Letters

+understand the importance of customization and how to emphasize relevant skills and experiences

 ### Networking and Connections

+learn how to connect with alumni and professionals in their preferred fields you'll attend virtual career fairs and utilize other networking resources

 ### Career Resources

+additional career resources will be introduced such as counseling services, workshops, and webinars

 ## Resources